TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

  - :Filename: :file:`Configuration/Backend/Routes.php` and :file:`Configuration/Backend/AjaxRoutes.php`
    :Description:
          Registry of backend routes.
-Extension that add backend modules must register their routes here to be correctly linkable in the backend.
+Extensions that add backend modules must register their routes here to be correctly linkable in the backend.
          The file must return an array with routing details.
 See core extensions like :php:`backend` for examples.